edrone/tf2-ulmfit/README.md

       1     1     1     1     1     1     1     1     1     1]], shape=(1, 70), dtype=int32)
 ```

 The `fixed_seq_len` parameter is available not only in `SPMNumericalizer`, but also everywhere in this repo where sequence length is relevant.
+It also requires your Keras model to be built so that it expects same-length sequences as inputs (see section 5.5).
 In this guide we prefer the convenience of RaggedTensors and do not use this parameter.